A practitioner platform for human communication and conflict development

 Active Listening Exercises

-Five structured exercises to build genuine listening skills — from simple awareness to real-time practice.
+Five structured exercises to build genuine listening skills

 Practice Workbooks